dqops/dqo/docs/data-sources/csv.md

 The option is available under the **Additional CSV format options** panel.

 Hive partitioning splits the table into multiple files under the catalog structure.
-Each of the catalog level corresponds to a column.
+Each of the catalog levels corresponds to a column.
 The catalogs are named in the column_name=value convention.

 Let's consider the partitions in the folder structure: